nugeulous/capstone/README.md

 **FEATURES:**
 - Join or host a pet event in your area
 - Post about a topic you’d like to discuss with other pet owners
-- Post about a service needed/offered
+- Post about a petcare service needed / offered
 - Book a service (i.e., grooming, walking, boarding)

 **TECH STACK:**